MrIceman11/e3dc-homeassistant/readme.md

 ## Installation

 Copy on your Home Assistant server the folder `packages` at the same level of the `configuration.yaml` file.

+For a better overview, you can create a subfolder `e3dc` under the `packages` folder and copy the files there.
+Is recommended.

 ## Configuration